reactjs/react.dev/src/content/reference/rules/react-orchestrates-components-and-hooks.md

 Hooks allow you to augment a component with React features.
 They should always be called as a function, and never passed around as a regular value.
 This enables _local reasoning_, or the ability for developers to understand everything a component can do by looking at that component in isolation.

-Passing around hooks as regular values also inhibits the compiler at performing optimizations.
-Breaking this rule will de-optimize your component.
+Breaking this rule will cause React to not automatically optimize your component.

 ### Don't dynamically mutate a hook {/*dont-dynamically-mutate-a-hook*/}